Liverpool2: Operation

 The terminal extension is able to accommodate two 13,500 TEU New-Panamax vessels simultaneously, the maximum size that can transit the Panama Canal.
 As of 2016, the site is served by five Megamax cranes and twelve cantilever rail-mounted gantry cranes, completing phase one of the development.
-The gantry cranes are remotely operated from a control room at the terminal.
+On opening, the gantry cranes were remotely operated from a logistics building 2 km away, later being operated from a control room at the terminal.
 The terminal has also gained the most advanced quayside to HGV automated transfer technology in Europe.

 In March 2020, the terminal received its single biggest delivery to date, unloading 5,452 TEUs from MSC Federica; a record which was improved upon in December 2020, with a delivery of 5,956 TEUs by MSC Tamara.
 In October 2020, OOCL made Liverpool2 one of the permanent calling points for its trade between Europe and Canada.
 Two months later, Maersk and MSC chose to change from using the Port of Felixstowe for their TA2 transatlantic shipping service, in favour of Liverpool2.
 Around the same time, MSC launched a partnership with GB Railfreight to operate a five-days-a-week rail service between Liverpool2 and the East Midlands.